Pugnacious/blog/_posts/chaotica/2021-05-03-Choatica-Transform-Chains.md

 excerpt: This tutorial will show you how to create a transform chain and what it does.
 ---

+## Knowledge Check

+This tutorial is written with the expectation that you have already read through most of the basics tutorials on my site.
+If you haven't already done so, please do so now to avoid confusion.
+Just click on Tutorials on the upper right corner of the site.

 ## What is a transform chain?

 A transform chain is a series of transforms that get executed in top down order instead of the normal way.
 I'm going to give some background here so everyone can be on the same page.